unsafers/crabby/README.md

 ## FAQ

-#### What makes spotty different from spotifyd?
+#### What makes crabby different from spotifyd?

-Spotifyd is a daemon which purpose is to be a device for streaming Spotify musics and podcasts, but it doesn't support playback control.
-Spotty is aimed to be both a Spotify daemon and a Spotify playback player.
+Spotifyd is a daemon which purpose is to be a device for streaming Spotify musics and podcasts, but it doesn't support playback control. crabby is aimed to be both a Spotify daemon and a Spotify playback player.

 ## License